Across the country from next month television and radio

 Advertisement rates are around 5,000 yuan (US$625) per minute

-for such commercials that can last anywhere from 20 to 30 minutes,
+for such commercials which can last anywhere from 20 to 30 minutes,

-were broadcasting such commercials, according to a report by The
+channels were broadcasting such commercials, according to a report

 Pharmaceutical Commerce, urged the governing bodies to issue harsh

 punishments for any violations.
 "Otherwise I'm not optimistic about

 (China Daily July 21, 2006)